The current outbreak of COVID-19 is having a significant impact on both the public and private sectors.

 Within the Scottish Procurement Policy Note (SPPN) 6/2020, the Scottish Government reminds public bodies of the range of procurement procedures available to them, to support their organisations throughout this period.

 Along with SPPNs 4/2020 and 5/2020, the Policy Note gives details on the practical steps a public sector organisation can take to “optimise resources in these exceptional circumstances”.

 The Policy Note gives examples of “practical steps for existing contracts and forthcoming contracts that public bodies might want to consider in discussion with their customers and suppliers to reduce pressures on them at this time.”

 To find out more, read the full SPPN on Making the best use of procurement resources during the COVID-19 Pandemic, click here.

 As the COVID-19 situation evolves, public procurement regulations will be under constant review from the Government.

 In such challenging times, we want to let you know what we are doing at Delta eSourcing to make sure our customers receive the very best service.
-Find out more about how we are helping public sector buyers during these uncertain times.

 Delta eSourcing, along with our sister brand, PASS, will continue to update our customers and community on these updates.
 To find out more information for procurement buyers during the pandemic, and to receive further support, visit the PASS COVID-19 buyer resources page.